-The main four divisions of Parliamentary Papers are:
+The four main divisions of Parliamentary Papers are:

-The Parliament Rolls of Medieval England, 1275-1504 [Rutgers Restricted] provides a full transcription of the original Latin, Anglo-Norman, or Middle English texts and a modern English translation for all surviving official records of the sessions of the medieval English parliament.
+The Parliament Rolls of Medieval England, 1275-1504 [Rutgers Restricted] provide a full transcription of the original Latin, Anglo-Norman, or Middle English texts and a modern English translation for all surviving official records of the sessions of the medieval English parliament.

 The following publications are essential companions to Parliamentary research:

 Dod’s Parliamentary Companion.

 Published annually since 1832, offers much information about Parliament, including biographies of all members.

 This periodical offers excellent scholarly articles on recent and historical issues related to Parliament.
 The full text of Parliamentary Affairs [Rutgers Restricted] is also available online.

 The oldest available comprehensive body of Parliamentary documents, these quasi-official records of the transactions of both houses of Parliament include entries for bills, motions, and votes.
 For historical purposes, it is important to note that before 1835 many reports and other papers normally found only in the Sessional Papers are included in the Journals in their entirety.

 Both microprint and microfiche include indexes.
 Some full text is included in Eighteenth Century Collections Online (ECCO) [Rutgers Restricted].